-The Graduate Committee for the School of Education is the organizational body that oversees all curriculum issues, student learning issues, and faculty concerns for the M.Ed. program.
+The Graduate Education Committee is the organizational body that oversees all curriculum issues, student learning issues, and faculty concerns for the M.Ed. program.
 The committee is chaired by the Dean of the School of Education and is responsible for recommending policy relative to the program.
-The functions of the Graduate Committee include:
+The functions of the Graduate Education Committee include: